 An e-fapiao is only issued after an assignee scans the QR code to submit his/her application for the e-fapiao.
-Since the date on the e-fapiao will reflect the day of application, it may differ from the date of purchase if the assignee waits to scan/utilize the QR code.
+Since the date on the e-fapiao will reflect the day of application, it may differ from the date of purchase if the assignee waits to scan/utilise the QR code.

-The valid period for use of a QR code is set by the merchant and is usually 7-30 days.
+The validity period for use of a QR code is set by the merchant and is usually 7-30 days.
 Assignees are encouraged to submit the application as soon as the receipt has been received.